Best Rare Earth ETFs That Experts Recommend

 A detailed overhead view of a financial analyst's desk features dual monitors with rare earth ETF charts, metallic rock samples like neodymium, and a 2025 market forecast, capturing the theme "best rare earth ETFs" in a photorealistic setting.

-Let’s get to the point: which funds actually provide strong exposure to this niche but increasingly essential sector?
+Let's get to the point: Which REE ETFs actually provide a strong exposure to this niche that isn't reliant on China?

 Let's dig in.